- 1 Shoulder Pain Overview

 Typical treatment of shoulder pain (for most conditions) involves a combination of rest (not complete rest), exercise, anti-inflammatory medication, applying cold or heat to the shoulder joint and, in some cases, an injection of steroids into the shoulder joint.

 Strengthening exercises for the muscles that support the shoulder, particularly the rotator cuff (the muscles and tendons that dynamically stabilize the main shoulder joint) are a major part of treatment for most shoulder injuries, but strength training before adequate healing has taken place may cause further pain and injury.
-A physician or physical therapist can determine when the shoulder is ready for shoulder strengthening exercises.
-Shoulder Exercises can help prevent injury from recurring.
+A physician or physical therapist can determine when the shoulder is ready for strengthening exercises.
+Exercises can prevent injury from recurring.

 Massage therapy is also used to treat many soft tissue injuries.
 From muscle strain to tendonitis to frozen shoulder, massage therapy increases circulation, speeds healing, improves range of motion and relieves pain.